petra66orii/cats-are-love/README.md

 ## Content

+* Content was written by me with help from [ChatGPT](https://chatgpt.com) as well
-* Fonts were taken from Google Fonts
+* Fonts were taken from [Google Fonts](https://fonts.google.com/)
-* Icon in the browser tab was taken from Favicon
+* Icon in the browser tab was taken from [Favicon](https://favicon.io/)
-* Icon in the header was taken using Font Awesome
+* Icon in the header was taken using [Font Awesome](https://fontawesome.com/)
-* Color scheme was determined using Coolors
+* Color scheme was determined using [Coolors](https://coolors.co/)
-* All the photos were taken from the royalty-free website pexels.com
+* All the photos were taken from the royalty-free website [Pexels](https://pexels.com)
+* I used [Stack OverFlow](https://stackoverflow.com) to solve some code-related problems

+## Acknowledgements

+* I would like to thank my partner Gerry and my brother Eric for providing me feedback from the perspective of a user to make sure the website is working at its best.
+* I would also like to thank my mentor Luke for giving honest feedback and guiding me to create a properly designed website.